-- Arnold Genthe who included a description of the fire in his 1936 autobiography As I Remember (Reynal & Hitchcock, 1936).
+- Arnold Genthe who included a description of the fire in his autobiography As I Remember, (1936).

-- Edward A. "Doc" Rogers - San Francisco Morning Call
+- Edward A. "Doc" Rogers who photographed for the San Francisco Morning Call

-- George Parmentier, Harry Coleman - both of the San Francisco Examiner
+- George Parmentier and Harry Coleman with the San Francisco Examiner

 - George R, Lawrence took aerial panoramas of the devastation taken from 2000 ft above the city.